AND101-Group-1/PoetryApp/README.md

 - **Preston Blake**
 - **Samantha Milo**

-Time spent: **5** hours spent in total
+Time spent: **8** hours spent in total

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **provides users with daily poems, and allows them to search, favorite, and math with poems using the PoetryDB API.**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**
+If we had to describe this milestone in three (3) emojis, they would be: **📚⚔️🐉**

 ## Milestone Requirements